Montessori Preschool Writing Activities Sequence Chart

 Pre-writing activities – Prepare the Hand – age: 2 ½

 Pre-writing activities help prepare the child’s hand and finger muscles for writing.
-They help develop fine motor skills, hand-eye coordination, and concentration.
+They help develop fine motor skills, hand-eye-coordination, and concentration.
 Montessori Practical Life activities are the best pre-writing activities.
 Start these activities as early as possible.
 Usually, by the age of 2 ½ years, most children are ready for these activities.

 Encourage using the three fingers that we use to hold a pencil. (thumb, index, and middle finger) Start from left to right and top to bottom wherever applicable.
 These activities are fun and engaging and give the child the motive to achieve a certain goal.
 And as a result, they will develop their concentration level as well.